spiral-project/daybed/docs/source/usage.rst

     }

-Note that you could have done this call without being authenticated, by authenticating, you and only you have the right to do some changes to this model.
+Note that you could have done this call without being authenticated, by authenticating, you and only you have the permission to do some changes to this model.
 You can change the permissions, we will see how to do so later on.

 In case you don't want to define a name yourself for your model, you can do the